csiejimmyliu/core-program/2024/week1_cryptographic_basics.md

 3. What is the main idea behind ElGamal encryption?
 4. Can you name a drawback of using DLP-based systems?
 :::

+**Ans:**
+1. Assuming A=g^a mod p, DLP is the problem that is so hard to recover a by knowing A.
+2. Alice and Bob share generator g and prime p.
+They have private keys a and b on their own.
+Alice sends A=g^a mod p to Bob and Bob sends B=g^b mod p to Alice.
+Alice now has B^a and Bob has A^b which are the same(g^ab mod p), this is a shared secret key.
+3. With a private key receiver can decrypt a message by eliminating the random number the sender chooses.
+4. square calculation is computationally consuming.

 ### Cryptographic Commitments